join our mailing list :: search :: about us :: agelesslearner.com home

-How's Your Learning Culture? printer-friendly version
+How Strong is Your Learning Culture?

 One way to begin the process of creating a learning culture and to enroll others in the effort is to conduct a learning culture audit.
 A simple diagnostic can help you assess your organization and your management team’s orientation to learning.
 An assessment describes the characteristics of cultures that encourage learning and those that block learning.

-By taking organizations through this audit, you begin to demonstrate that you're willing to ask tough questions and have an interest in hearing answers that are honest rather than reassuring.
+By taking your organizations through this audit, you begin to demonstrate that you’re willing to ask tough questions and have an interest in hearing answers that are honest rather than reassuring.

 Rank your organization on each characteristic on a scale of 1 to 5, 5 being always yes and 1 being always no. At the bottom, tally your numbers to determine if your organization has more of a pro-learning or an anti-learning culture.
 Circle the items in each category that will require special attention from you in the coming days, weeks, and years.